marcoantonioni/daffy/daffydoc/docs/More/CommonErrors.md

 VPC quota is based on the region so you have two options:

 1. Deployed to a new zone
-2. Request via IBM cloud ticket to increase your quota to 500 (edited)
+2. Request via IBM cloud ticket to increase your quota to 500

 [https://cloud.ibm.com/docs/vpc?topic=vpc-quotas](https://cloud.ibm.com/docs/vpc?topic=vpc-quotas){target=_blank}